Risk-indifference Pricing of American-style Contingent Claims: Introduction

 \section{Introduction}

 The pricing of American style derivatives remains an active area of research.
-Not only are most single stock options of American style, applications to real options, i.e., the valuation of capital investments using option-pricing methods, abound.
-The absence of a closed-form benchmark (as the Black--Scholes formula in the European case) makes them a target for research in numerical methods.
+Most single stock options are of American style, thus driving the need to understand American claims.
+American options also appear implicitly in other domains of financial research, e.g., as real options, i.e., for the valuation of capital investments using option-pricing methods.
+The absence of a closed-form benchmark (as the Black--Scholes formula in the European case) channels their research into numerical methods.
 Additionally, theoretical questions on optimal stopping in nonlinear market models saw recent progress, in particular in incomplete markets.

 While the no-arbitrage principle guarantees a unique price in complete markets, in incomplete markets it provides only price bounds (super- and sub-hedging prices) that are typically very wide and do not provide a practical indication of a reasonable price.
 Therefore, further techniques have been developed to characterize fair and reasonable prices.
 One of the most prominent ones is indifferences pricing, developed first by Hodges and Neuberger \cite{HN89}; see the book \cite{Car09} (edited by Carmona) for a survey.
-The goal is to establish a threshold or reservation price, at which a potential buyer or seller is indifferent between buying the claim for this price or not buying it, while in either case allowing for continuous trading in the underlying market.
-Originally developed in a framework of utility maximization, it has been extended to other criteria, such as forward performance measures \cite{LSZ12} and risk measures \cite{BEK09, KS05}.
+The goal is to establish a threshold or reservation price, at which a potential buyer is indifferent between buying the claim for this price or not buying it, while in either case allowing for continuous trading in the underlying market.
+Originally developed in a framework of utility maximization, it has been extended to other criteria, such as forward performance measures \cite{LSZ12} and risk measures \cite{BEK09, KS05}; it has also be used to construct horizon-independent risk measures \cite{ZZ10, CHLZ19}.
 The formulation via convex dynamic risk measures is in particular attractive, as it is not only nicely connected to the theory of Backward Stochastic Differential Equations (BSDEs), but relies on concepts widely used in the industry and in line with the current regulatory framework \cite[Section 12]{Hul18}.

 Monetary risk measures were first introduced by Artzner, Delbaen, Eber and Heath \cite{ADEH99} in the form of coherent measures of risk and then generalized to convex risk measures by F\"{o}llmer and Schied \cite{FS02} and Fritelli and Rosazza Gianin \cite{FRG05}.
 To capture the time evolution of risk, conditional and dynamic versions have been developed (see, e.g., Cheridito, Delbean and Kupper \cite{CDK04}), and a close connection to Backward Stochastic Differential Equations has been established, see, e.g., Peng \cite{Pen04} and Rosazza Gianin \cite{RG06}.
 Most recently fully dynamic convex risk measures became a focus point, i.e., risk measures where both time parameters, the horizon and the evaluation time are considered dynamic, see \cite{BNDN20} and \cite{RGDN24}.
 A crucial property in this context is time consistency; it has been studied extensively, see, e.g., the overview papers by Acciaio and Penner \cite{AP11} and Bielecki, Cialenco and Pitera \cite{BCP17} in discrete time and Rosazza Gianin and DiNunno \cite{RGDN24} for fully time-consistent risk measures in continuous time.